wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-get-started.md

 You need an Azure account to complete this tutorial.
 You can:

 * [Open an Azure account for free](/pricing/1rmb-trial/?WT.mc_id=A261C142F).
 You get credits that can be used to try out paid Azure services.
-Even after the credits are used up, you can keep the account and use free Azure services and features, such as the web sites feature in Azure Websites.
+Even after the credits are used up, you can keep the account and use free Azure services and features, such as the Web Apps feature in Azure Web App.

 <a name="set-up-the-development-environment"></a>
 [AZURE.INCLUDE [install-sdk-2015-2013](../includes/install-sdk-2015-2013.md)]

 ##<a name="create-an-aspnet-web-application"></a> Create a project and a web site

-Your first step is to create a web project in Visual Studio and a web site in Azure Websites.
-When that's done, you'll deploy the project to the web site to make it available on the Internet.
+Your first step is to create a web project in Visual Studio and a web app in Azure.
+When that's done, you'll deploy the project to the web app to make it available on the Internet.

 The diagram illustrates what you're doing in the create and deploy steps.